 What to Do If You Haven’t Filed an Income Tax Return

 Filing a past due return may not be as difficult as you think, and contrary to what some might have expected, this tax season was not extended due to COVID-19.
-Unlike last year that was extended until the middle of May (and the middle of the summer the year before), this tax season ended with the regular filing deadline in April.
+Unlike the filing season for 2020 & 2021 that were extended automatically to July and May respectively, this tax season ended with the regular filing deadline in April.

 Taxpayers should file all tax returns that are due, regardless of whether full payment can be made with the return.
 Depending on an individual’s circumstances, a taxpayer filing late may qualify for a payment plan.
 It is important, however, to know that full payment of taxes upfront saves you money.